AeroLites AeroSkiff

 The Aerolites AeroSkiff is an American two-seat ultralight amphibian built by Aerolites Inc. The aircraft is sold either completed or as a kit for home builders.

 Design and development

 The Aeroskiff is a braced high-wing monoplane powered by a Rotax 582 driving a pusher propeller.
 It has an open cockpit for a pilot and passenger and a retractable landing gear for land or sea operation.

-The aircraft is too heavy for the Fédération Aéronautique Internationale microlight rules and its repositionable landing gear means it cannot fit into the US light-sport aircraft rules.
+The aircraft is too heavy for the Fédération Aéronautique Internationale microlight rules.
+Despite its repositionable landing gear, it can fit into the US light-sport aircraft classification since it is intended for operation on water.

 Operational history

 By 1998 the company had reported that two examples were flying.